cyral-quickstart/quickstart-sidecar-aws-ecs/docs/networking.md

 To deploy a public load balancer and private ECS tasks, use the following parameters:

 * `subnets`: provide private subnets in the same VPC.
-These subnets will be used only for the EC2 instances.
+These subnets will be used only for the ECS instances.
 All the provided subnets must have a route to the internet through a NAT gateway.
 * `load_balancer_subnets`: provide public subnets in the same VPC and the same AZs as those in parameter `subnets`.
 These subnets will be used only for the load balancer.
 All the provided